AutoRepoReviewITPD/AutoRepoReview/docs/ai-usage.md

 ## Sprint 0

-During Sprint 0, we use AI tools for:
+During Sprint 0, we used AI tools for:

-- Converting project description into goals
 - Refining report: structuring and clarifying meeting notes and research insights to produce the report
 - Researching existing solutions
-- Formatting text and improving grammar
+- Formatting text and improving grammar of docs files
+- Helping with converting written text into MD format
+- Formating the meeting transcript